StefanBalaban/StefanBalaban.github.io/_posts/2021-03-12-developing-a-ondedrive-backup-service-part1.markdown

 And with this set the development of underlying logic and communication could begin

 # Next Steps
-In the following posts I'll go through the custom memory paging.
+In the [following post](http://stefanbalaban.com/c%23/.net/2022/03/19/developing-a-ondedrive-backup-service-part2.html) I'll go through the custom memory paging.